Aortic Bifemoral Bypass Surgery

 Femoral Popliteal Bypass

 There are two ways a Peripheral Bypass Graft can be attached, one is using your own veins this is a blood vessel graft.
-The other is a graft that I had: is a synthetic or manmade graft the material used is perfectly safe within your body.
+The other is a graft which is the one that I had: is a synthetic or manmade graft the material used is perfectly safe within your body.

 These peripheral bypass grafts are sewn above and below the blockage.
 You now have a brand new and clear access for your blood to travel down your leg or legs.
 Your previously blocked areas remain as they were.